davidberiro/eigenlayer-contracts/docs/core/DelegationManager.md

 | -------- | -------- | -------- |
 | [`DelegationManager.sol`](../../src/contracts/core/DelegationManager.sol) | Singleton | Transparent proxy |

-The primary functions of the `DelegationManager` are (i) to allow Stakers to delegate to Operators, (ii) allow Stakers to be undelegated from Operators, and (iii) handle withdrawals and withdrawal processing for shares in both the `StrategyManager` and `EigenPodManager`.
+The primary functions of the `DelegationManager` are (i) to allow Stakers to delegate/undelegate to/from Operators, (ii) handle withdrawals and withdrawal processing for assets in both the `StrategyManager` and `EigenPodManager`, and (iii) to manage accounting around slashing for Stakers and Operators.

-Whereas the `EigenPodManager` and `StrategyManager` perform accounting for individual Stakers according to their native ETH or LST holdings respectively, the `DelegationManager` sits between these two contracts and tracks these accounting changes according to the Operators each Staker has delegated to.

-This means that each time a Staker's balance changes in either the `EigenPodManager` or `StrategyManager`, the `DelegationManager` is called to record this update to the Staker's delegated Operator (if they have one).
-For example, if a Staker is delegated to an Operator and deposits into a strategy, the `StrategyManager` will call the `DelegationManager` to update the Operator's delegated shares for that strategy.
+The `DelegationManager` is the intersection between the two sides of the protocol:
+* It handles share burning directives sent by the `AllocationManager` when Operators are slashed by AVSs.
+* It tracks share/delegation accounting changes when Stakers deposit assets using the `StrategyManager` and `EigenPodManager` (or withdraw them via the `DelegationManager`).

-Additionally, whether a Staker is delegated to an Operator or not, the `DelegationManager` is how a Staker queues (and later completes) a withdrawal.
+Whether a Staker is currently delegated to an Operator or not, the `DelegationManager` keeps track of a Staker's "deposit scaling factor."
+This value allows the `DelegationManager` to account for slashing, serving as the primary conversion vehicle between a Staker's raw deposited assets and the amount they can actually delegate or withdraw.
+See (TODO: Slashing Accounting Doc) for details.

 #### High-level Concepts